 You may reduce your salary by any whole percentage you choose and have it contributed to the Plan.
 However, your total savings in any calendar year, both pre-tax and Roth, may not exceed a calendar year dollar limit which is set by law.
-The limit for the 2017 calendar year is \$18,000.
 This limit may be adjusted each year for inflation.
+You may contact your Local Payroll Office for the annual dollar limits.